 Linguistic Institute Fellowships

 The LSA administers the biennial fellowship competition and provided dedicated funds to ensure that awardees are able to attend the Institute tuition-free.
 Join the LSA today: your dues help us make this possible!

 Background Information on the Application Procedure

 A limited number of fellowships, including several named fellowships (see below), are available on a competitive basis to students attending the Linguistic Institute.
-Fellowships generally cover only the cost of tuition to attend the Institute (although the Bloch and McCawley fellowships provide some additional support); fellowships do not cover living expenses, travel expenses to and from the Institute, or visa expenses for international students.
+Fellowships generally cover only the cost of tuition to attend the Institute (although the Bloch, McCawley and Sag fellowships provide some additional support); fellowships do not cover living expenses, travel expenses to and from the Institute, or visa expenses for international students.
 To be awarded a fellowship, students must enter the fellowship competition, which is administered by the Linguistic Society of America (LSA); access to the online fellowship application will be through LSA member login.
 Students must be members of the LSA to apply for fellowships; non-members may join the Society in order to apply.
 A link to the online fellowship application will be made available on the Institute and LSA websites once the application period opens.

 Applicants may be undergraduate or graduate students; graduate students should not have received the PhD before the completion of the Institute.
 Applicants do not need to be US citizens.
 Due to the limited amount of funding available, students who have received a fellowship from the LSA to attend a previous Institute are not eligible to apply.
 Students need not register for the Institute prior to learning whether they have been awarded a fellowship, but to be eligible to receive a fellowship, if awarded one, a student must register for a full course load at the Institute.